 When reordering tasks, consider the following:A logged in user who can add tasks can also change the sequence.

 - Only Staged tasks can be reordered.

 - A task that is a part of a task group cannot be moved outside the parent task group.
 However, the entire task group can be moved as a single unit.

 - A task cannot be moved above a task or task group that is closed or bypassed.

-- Child tasks with Standard task group cannot be moved.
-Only child tasks with Sequencing task group can be moved.
+- Child tasks with the Standard task group cannot be moved.
+Only child tasks with the Sequencing task group can be moved internally.

 - Nested tasks are read-only and cannot be reordered.

 - Nested task groups can be reordered, but tasks within nested task groups cannot be reordered.

 - For change management tasks, when task phasing is enabled, you cannot drag a task from its existing phase to another phase.
 The same rule applies to task groups.

 To reorder tasks